tortila/tortila.github.io/_posts/2019-05-01-2017-reading-challenge.md

 [Solaris]: https://www.goodreads.com/book/show/95558.Solaris

 ### The Masterpiece
-- Author: Marcel Proust
-- Title: [Swann's Way] (volume 1 of [Remembrance of Things Past])
+-  _[Swann's Way]_ (volume 1 of _[Remembrance of Things Past]_) by Marcel Proust
-- Genre: pseudo-autobiographical novel

 If any form of extraterrestrial life ever contacted me and asked: "What is the biggest masterpiece of the written word of your species?"
-I wouldn't think twice - it's definitely [Remembrance of Things Past], all 7 volumes, all 4,000 pages of it.
-Some critics call it a pseudo-autobiographical novel because of how much the narrator and the events of the book resemble these of the author.
-The first thing that strikes me in [Swann's Way], the first volume of the series, is that even though the main character is still a young child, he seems to be able to process and describe emotions on a level that only very few adults could.
+I wouldn't think twice - it's definitely _[Remembrance of Things Past]_, all 7 volumes, all 4,000 pages of it.
+Some critics call it a pseudo-autobiographical novel because of how much the narrator and the events of the book resemble these of the author (which directly contradicts the concept of _[The Death of the Author]_).
+The first thing that strikes me in _[Swann's Way]_, the first volume of the series, is that even though the main character is still a young child, he seems to be able to process and describe emotions on a level that only very few adults could.
 So when he describes the misery of being dismissed from a dinner with guests, and having to go to sleep, it's really heart-breaking.
 I think this kind of exaggeration is a really clever way to make adults feel like a child would do - when mom doesn't come for a good night kiss the child feels like the world is falling apart.
 Another great thing about the book is that it pictures the life of noble families in the early XX century in Paris, so reading the book is like entering an idyllic, perfect world.
 In this world the biggest crime is to salute and bow to someone you were not introduced to (which can be only done by a common acquaintance) on your afternoon walk through Elysian Fields.

 Despite the idyllic setting, it's not really a book you could read on your daily commute.
 The language is pretty demanding, and the page-long sentences take some time to sink in.
 The plot starts with adult Marcel taking a bite of [Madeleine], and the taste of it takes him back to his memories from childhood.
 Later on there are similar mechanisms used all over the book to jump from one context to another, sometimes one recollection starts within another, then it all comes back to the main story line, almost like a fractal.
 It takes the genius of Marcel Proust to use this unusual form of narration so subtly, and yet with such a jaw-dropping effect.